What's involved?

 Sewers

 Did you know that the largest of our sewers are over a metre wide, and the smallest is only 10cm wide?
-Unlike in the movies, most of our sewers are only 15cm wide.
+Unlike in the movies, the average size of our sewers is only 15cm wide.
 That’s why we’re so keen to keep them clear of wipes and fats, oils and grease.

 Satellite picture of building estate